morucci/infra-play/README.md

 ## Purpose

-Some draft notes to setup a CI based on openstack-infra puppet manifests This process use https://github.com/morucci/system-config/tree/c1.
-This branch only add changes to manifests/site.pp for now.
+Some draft notes to setup a CI based on openstack-infra puppet manifests.

 ## How to use